 The center is directed by Dr. Rita Redberg and co-directed by Dr. Neal Benowitz.
-It consists of a flight attendant clinic, a pulmonary research project on flight attendants, a core laboratory and a research project on children's biomarkers.
+It consists of a flight attendant clinic, a core laboratory and a research project on children's biomarkers.
 Please see our publications page for recent publications from our investigators.

 The goals of the FAMRI Bland Lane Center of Excellence on Second Hand Smoke at UCSF are to:

 - Provide evaluations and referrals for current and former nonsmoking flight attendants that were exposed to tobacco smoke on airlines to determine effects of SHS exposure and other work related exposures through a dedicated clinical practice.